ChunWenHsueh/blog/content/post/c++-primer-plus/index.md

 ### Instantiations and Specializations

-When the compiler uses the template to generate a funciton for a particular type, we call it $instantiation$ of the template.
+When the compiler uses the template to generate a funciton for a particular type, we call it ***instantiation*** of the template.
 If we write this:

 ```c++
 template <typename T>